Zien-Alhawshi/Netflix-clone/Readme.md

 1. Live search feature
 2. pull images from an API
 3. pull videos from an API
-4. responsivedesign improvements (there is always things to add here 😉)
+4. responsive design improvements (there is always things to add here 😉)